 According to the Centers for Disease Control and Prevention (CDC), nearly 16 million adults in the U.S. currently have COPD.

-Causes of COPD in nonsmokers
+Causes in nonsmokers

 Other factors apart from smoking that increase the risk of COPD include: